pa-legg/pa-legg.github.io/_news/2024-07-18-graduation.md

 ---
 layout: post
-title: Edited book on Advances in Teaching and Learning for Cyber Security Education
+title: Congratulations to our new graduates!
-date: 2025-01-01
+date: 2024-07-18
 inline: false
 related_posts: false
 ---